BoyLeibniz/HexSpiel/README.md

 ---

-© 2025 This project is currently in prototype phase.
+© 2025 BoyLeibniz.
+This project is currently in prototype phase.